childhood trauma image.jpg

 • The real long lasting tragedy of abuse and neglect is not so much what happened to us (as much as it was horrible and unjust!), but how we treat ourselves as we age.
 Lurking below is this sense that we are bad and undeserving.
 It can range from mild self-criticism to outright self-hatred.
 Punishing and rejecting ourselves today as adults is a vestige of the self-shame we formed as children.

 • Shame shapes our lives as we respond to present moments through the lens of the past.
-And often in ways that result from shame based beliefs: “I don’t deserve love.”
+And often in ways that result from shame based learnings formed long ago: “I don’t deserve love.”
 “If you got to know me, you would leave.”
 “I am not enough.”
 “I need to be perfect to be accepted.”
 “Vulnerability is a weakness and will lead to betrayal.”
 All beliefs that limit and narrow our lives.
-It dims our light and doesn’t allow for the full and true expression of who we really are.
+It dims our light and doesn’t allow for the full and true expression of who we really are and doesn't allow us to fully show up in relationship.

 So yes, the shame that developed in us as children has an enormous impact on our wellbeing, happiness and fulfillment as adults.